In this article, you’ll discover some of the things that can ruin your teeth.

 There are so many germs under your fingernails.
 And it doesn’t matter how many times you wash your hands, it’s difficult to successfully remove all the dirt and germs from hidden under your nails.

 You can’t begin to imagine just how many risks you’re exposing your body to whenever you bite your nails.

 Opening your mouth and biting your nails gives the germs under your fingernails access to your body -- this can lead to serious illness.
 Always wash your hands thoroughly and avoid biting your nails.

-Come to think of it, our fingers come into close contact with so many dirt during the day.
+Come to think of it, our fingers come into close contact with so much dirt during the day.